bytk/nailedit/README.md

 *company total-balance will calculate summary from all values in "balance" column.
 Result will be displayed as statistics using own placeholder in html page*
 1. strip decimal point in value of "balance"
 2. create a function to calculate summary result
-3. display result as statistics in html page
+3. create a placeholder in html page
+4. display result in placeholder

 ##### **REQ.3** CUSTOMERS WITH NEGATIVE BALANCE VIEW
 *additional view shows customers matching against negative value in "balance" key and mark them in **primary view** using css*